MycroftAI/mimic1/README.md

   `make`

   Note: When rebuilding, often you will only need to run `make`.
-  If you make changes to compile flags you will probobly want to run `make clean` before recompiling with `make`.
+  If you make changes to compile flags you will probably want to run `make clean` before recompiling with `make`.

 ###Usage: